woopzz/drftutorial/README.md

 ### Differences

-- Query optimization
+- Query optimization.
+Silk helps a lot.

-    For example `Snippet.objects.all().select_related('owner')`

-- API throttling
+- API throttling.

-    Authenticated users can do more requests per minute.
-    Also not many snippets can be created in one minute.

-- Tests
-- Filtering.
-Ordering.
+- Tests.
+- Ordering by a DRF built-in filter.
+- Filtering by Django-filter.
+- Searching by ElasticSearch.
 - JWT instead of sessions.
 - OpenAPI (Swagger) instead of Browsable API.
 - LimitOffsetPagination instead of PageNumberPagination.
+- Gunicorn as a WSGI server.
 - Manage snippets on the admin portal.
-- Searching by ElasticSearch.
 - Disable time zones.
 - Introduce a new field: expired_at.
 So the app removes snippets which are expired.
   And it is implemented by using Celery and its periodic tasks feature.
-- Gunicorn.

 ### Environment variables